 Perhaps you've used low-fat ingredients.
 It's best to use full-fat versions of everything.
 It's also a good idea, if the sour cream has some water on top, to carefully pour it out before using.

-Well, as I said, I've been known to eat it with a spoon straight from the jar... other than that, here are a few more ideas:
+As I said, I've been known to eat this amazing dressing with a spoon straight from the jar... other than that, here are a few more ideas: